dgrant/www-pommedapi/src/content/registration.en.md

 # Registration & Fees

-We are still accepting applications for the 2013/2014 school year.
-We have very limited amount of space left in some of our classes (3 day Immersion and Francophone). __Call us today!__
+Registration for the 2014/2015 school year is now closed.

 Pomme d'Api Registration for each new school year begins at the annual Open House.
-The Open House for the 2014/2015 school year will be held February 22, 2014 from 9am to 12pm.
+The Open House for the 2015/2016 school year will be held in February 2015.
 Our Open House is where we begin accepting applications for all classes.

-The Registration/Application Form may be filled out in advance.

-{% @media:registration_form.en %}

-{% @media:registration_form.fr %}

 Registration is on a first-come, first serve basis.
 However, priority is given, in order, to: